emtilt/ph410s21/_pages/about.md

 Exams can be a stressful situtation and, sometimes, what you know doesn't really come across with the first attempt at the exam.

-For both Exam 1 and 2, you will be allowed to rework the exams to earn up to 50% of the credit that you weren't awarded the first time you took it.
-To earn this credit, you will need to rework the exam and turn in a page that addresses what you did incorrectly on the exam and how you fixed up that understanding.
+For both Exam 1 and 2,... <!--you will be allowed to rework the exams to earn up to 50% of the credit that you weren't awarded the first time you took it.
+To earn this credit, you will need to rework the exam and turn in a page that addresses what you did incorrectly on the exam and how you fixed up that understanding.-->

 You are welcome to rework the exam with your classmates, but the work you turn in must be your own, much like with homework.